 Walter joined Watsi on December 9th, 2014.
 Six years ago, Walter joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Walter's most recent donation traveled 8,700 miles to support Dar, a 21-day-old baby girl from Burma, to fund a colostomy so she can grow up healthy.
+Walter's most recent donation traveled 8,300 miles to support Dar, a 21-day-old baby girl from Burma, to fund a colostomy so she can grow up healthy.

 Walter has funded healthcare for 83 patients in 13 countries.